In today’s article, I have the simple aim of identifying the biggest contributors of sodium to the “average” North American’s diet.

 As you will see within each description, there are certain foods which contribute a high levels of sodium that I honestly don’t think are worthy of worry, whereas others inevitably demand more thought and attention.

 Bread: Since bread is so commonly and frequently consumed, it tends to contribute a lot of sodium to our diets.
-We all love bread and we can make up for the extra sodium somewhere else, so I wouldn’t sweat this too much.
+We all love bread and we can make up for the extra sodium somewhere else, so I wouldn’t sweat this too much but you can always use the nutrition label to compare various bread products and choose one that has less per serving.

-Things You Have With Bread: Condiments, processed deli meat and cheese all tend to be very high in sodium – this is a whole other issue.
+Things You Have With Bread: Condiments, processed deli meat and cheese all tend to be very high in sodium – this is a whole other topic to explore.

 Processed Meat: In addition to being high in saturated fat and preservatives, and relatively low in protein, foods like bacon, hot dogs, sausages, ham and salami have incredibly high sodium content and probably need to play a smaller role in your diet.